codeAdrian/codeAdrian.github.io/src/portfolio/adrians-music-collection.md

 date: 2022-01-03
 ---

-I'm passionate about music, especially rock and metal genres.
-I started collecting music CDs when I was a teenager, buying CDs from an antique shops and pawn shops with the little money I had at the time.
-Later on I was able to buy CDs on a regular basis and find some rare releases.
-When my collection grew over 60 CDs, I was thinking about creating a website to keep track and show off my collection.
-Today, I have more than 240 CDs and over 30 vinyl records in my collection.
+I’ve always had a passion for music, particularly rock and metal genres.
+My journey started in my teenage years when I began collecting music CDs, often buying them from antique shops and pawn shops with the little money I had.
+Over time, I was able to buy CDs more regularly and track down some rare releases.
+As my collection grew to over 60 CDs, I began thinking about creating a website to organize and showcase it.
+Today, my collection has expanded to over 250 CDs and more than 110 vinyl records.

-I've initally built this site in React and it used three data sources for a single item.
-The app fetched the collection list from Firebase, album data from Discogs API and the album cover image from Cloudinary.
-After some time, it became difficult to maintain and cumbersome to update everything for each new record.
-After I learned Svelte, I decided to rewrite this app and streamline it.
+I originally built this site using React, drawing data from three different sources: the collection list from Firebase, album data from the Discogs API, and album cover images from Cloudinary.
+However, as the collection grew, it became increasingly difficult to maintain and cumbersome to update everything with each new record.
+After learning Svelte, I decided to rewrite and streamline the app for better performance and easier maintenance.

 <figure>
 {% image "portfolio/adrians-music-collection-3.jpg", "Music collection items list" %}